 Easy, healthy, and flavor-packed tandoori chicken is the king of the tandoor oven and loved the world over.
 While the grill is my favorite way to prepare it, I also give detailed instructions for using your broiler.

 And grilled skinless, boneless chicken thighs are the perfect way to start my mouth-watering chicken tikka masala.
 While you can certainly marinate it longer, just 30 minutes is enough when using such a flavorful blend of spices.
+And for another tandoori twist, try the very tasty Tandoori Chicken Tikka Tacos.

 A big winner from North India, this chicken dish is traditionally made in a tandoor.
 This cylindrical clay pot was used in the Indus Valley for thousands of years.
 And its endurance comes from how well it cooks food at a high temperature, giving poultry, meat, vegetables, and even bread a lovely smoky flavor quickly.